Flying geese paradigm: Akamatsu's third flying geese paradigm

-The relevance of Akamatsu's paradigm
+Relevance of Akamatsu's paradigm

 As has been shown recently, Akamatsu's theory emphasizes the differentiation of the world economy, which leads to the rapid diffusion of new techniques to rising industrial nations, which starts with the import of new commodities by these nations.
 In time, techniques and capital goods are imported as well, and homogenous industries are being established.
 The uniformization of both industry and agriculture gave rise to the fierce and conflictive competition between Europe, the United States and Japan in the last quarter of the 19th Century.
 When innovation occurs in some industries in an advanced nation, investment is concentrated there, causing a rise in the trade cycle.
 Innovation leads to an increase in exports, and the nation's prosperity creates and increases the import of raw materials and foodstuffs.
 Akamatsu sees a counter-movement in other parts of the world, centered on the rising production of gold, which, according to him, leads to an increase in effective demand and further stimulates exports of the innovating nation.
 In that way, world production and trade expand, prices increase and a worldwide rise in the long-term trade cycle results.

 However, innovations spread from the innovating nations to other nations, leading to the development of industries in those countries, with the result of a conflictive relationship with the industries of the innovating nation.
 Exports of the innovating nation become stagnant, and on the world level, there is a tendency towards overproduction, prices turn downwards, and the rates of growth of production and trade fall.
-The first, rising A-phase of the Kondratiev cycle will be according to Akamatsu a period of differentiation in the world economic structure, while the “falling period” or B-phase of the Kondratiev cycle will, Akamatsu argues, coincide with a process of uniformization in world economic structure.
+The first, rising A-phase of the Kondratiev cycle will be according to Akamatsu a period of differentiation in the world economic structure, while the "falling period" or B-phase of the Kondratiev cycle will, Akamatsu argues, coincide with a process of uniformization in world economic structure.